 Rescue & rehab Centers

-We foster, rehabilitate, and then release injured animals.
+We foster, rehabilitate, and then release the wildlife.

 One of our most obvious and longest activity is the rehabilitation and release of endangered wildlife at rescue centers in northwest Panay.

-The animals taking into rehabilitation are either found and reported to PhilinCon or seized by PhilinCon’s rangers from illegal wildlife traitor or poacher.
-After bringing the injured, sick or orphaned animal to one of the three rehab stations (Mag-aba Wildlife Clinic, Pandan, Antique; Bulanao Rescue Facility, Brgy, Antique; Sibaliw Rehabilitation Station, Brgy, Antique) a veterinarian will determine the extent of injury and the probability of successful rehabilitation.
+After bringing the injured, sick or orphaned animal to one of the three rehab stations (Mag-aba Wildlife Clinic; Bulanao Rescue Facility; Sibaliw Rehabilitation Station for hornbills) our veterinarian will determine the extent of injury and the probability of successful rehabilitation.
 If the animal can make a recovery and be released into the wild, it will be nurtured, trained, and medically taken care of.
 Otherwise the animal will be still nursed but stays in an animal sanctuary.

 Before releasing the animals, the reintroduction into the wild has to be carefully planned.
 To be released, the animal must be healthy, strong, and have intact wild instincts to survive in the wild.
 The releasing is not only solely dependent on the animal, it also hinge on the right habitat, location, season, sometimes even the weather.
 When all conditions are met, the animals are released into the wild.